iPhone mic to speaker

 People searching this phrase usually want a fast way to turn an iPhone into a mic, send voice to a speaker, or record while speaking live.

-Can iPhone mic play through a speaker?
+Can the iPhone mic play through a speaker?

 Use cases